 The purpose of disability insurance is to replace lost income.
 As a rule of thumb, a policy covering 60-65% of your gross income should approximate your after-tax income.
 However, physicians are in a unique financial situation, and the answer to the above question may not be so simple.

-• Hospitalists and other employed physicians often have disability insurance from their employer.
+- Employed physicians often have disability insurance from their employer.
 Yet these policies should not be your only source of protection because they are subject to taxes, are not portable, and may result in coverage gaps.

 How can you be sure that you have a disability policy that is well-suited for your needs, providing you with adequate protection at an affordable cost?
 Trustworthy help is available.